-Can employees use PTO during their two-week notice?
+Can I use PTO during my two-week notice?

-Employees can use PTO after they have given their two-week notice.
+Employees can often take their unused PTO after they have given their two-week notice.
 However, employers can still deny those requests, just as they could if an employee was not in their two-week notice period.
 Employers may also have policies that allow them to revoke previously approved vacation requests, and may be able to do so if a vacation was approved before a notice was provided.

 Some employers' policies require them to pay you for any unused PTO after you quit.
 If your employer has this type of policy, you might consider getting that payout even if you put in a PTO request and it is denied.